Workforce ASSET Partnership 2015

-Research shows that employee health and personal finances are correlated.
+Research shows that employee health, productivity and personal finances are correlated.
 A recent SHRM survey on employee financial wellness reported that 70% of HR professionals indicate that personal financial challenges have a significant impact on overall employee performance.
 A potentially alarming finding was that 62% of HR professionals agreed or strongly agreed that employees were more likely to request a defined contribution plan loan in the past 12 months compared with previous years, and 44% agreed or strongly agreed that employees have been more likely to request a defined contribution savings plan hardship withdrawal.

 According to SHRM, "given these findings, it is pertinent that organizations offer some type of financial education/counseling program to their employees."

 The Dallas and Fort Worth area United Way organizations have collaborated with the Federal Reserve Bank, FDIC and other great partners on a community project to deliver important awareness and financial education to families.

 As part of a SHRM chapter initiative, Mid-Cities HR Association is partnering with this community effort by leading the initiative in the workplace to provide free financial education for employees that will be credited to the project.